cloudmesh/cloudmesh1/webui/pages/about.rst

 browser as interface, it became clear that users could benefit from our effort.
-Thus we started to generalize the framework a bit and work towards distributing cloudmesh as a single user environment while users can install a stand allone version of the software.
+Thus we started to generalize the framework a bit and work towards distributing cloudmesh as a single user environment while users can install a stand alone version of the software.

 Based on this internal success of cloudmesh we started thinking it would be good to expose the functionality also to users.